 1. Nature scavenger hunt

-Plan a scavenger hunt, as suggested by Love the Outdoors.
-Nurture kids' natural urge to explore.
+Nurture kids’ urge to explore by planning or downloading a nature scavenger hunt.
 This is a classic camping game that kids of all ages can play.
 Tweak the instructions to make them age-appropriate.
 Keep play in the campground area so as not to disturb the wilderness.

 2. Glowing ring toss

 Kids love glow sticks!
 Using one large glow stick and some smaller bracelet-sized sticks creates a glowing ring toss game for nighttime fun, as described by Feels Like Home.
 Want to make the game more challenging?
 Use three large sticks at different distances and heights and assign a range of point values for ringing the sticks.

 A printable camping charades game is available at the Joys of Boys.
 Charades is always great fun any time of day.

 If you have lots of kids, set up Camping Olympics.
 Your Olympics can include numerous outdoor games, such as a tug-of-war or a potato sack race.
 The beauty of making your own events is that you can tailor the plan to fit the ages of your campers and level of competition you desire (or don’t desire).
 Plan ahead so you have all the supplies needed and some camp-inspired prizes, such as a s’mores kit.